-Soil & water: Let the top layer of soil dry between watering, he doesn’t do soggy.
+Soil & water: Let the top layer of soil dry between watering, they don't like soggy.

-On the weekends: He can be found chilling in a humid bathroom on the windowsill or in a hanging basket.
-His dark-green, evergreen, button-like leaves like to explore.
+On the weekends: These plants can be found chilling in a humid bathroom on the windowsill or in a hanging basket.
+Their dark-green, evergreen, button-like leaves like to explore.

 2. Blue star fern (Phlebodium aureum) *BF

-Light likes: Medium to high light with no or partial direct sun, she’s very adaptable.
+Light likes: Medium to high light with no or partial direct sun, they are very adaptable.

-Soil & water: Enjoys moist over dry, water well when she’s thirsty.
+Soil & water: Enjoys moist over dry, water well when plants are thirsty.

-On the weekends: Her forest-like foliage, with curious wavy blue-green fronds, can be seen fluffing about and grabbing attention everywhere she goes.
+On the weekends: Their forest-like foliage, with curious wavy blue-green fronds, can be seen fluffing about and grabbing attention everywhere they goes.

 3. Bird's nest fern (Asplenium nidus)

 Light likes: Medium to bright, no direct sun.
-She likes warmth, humidity, and moisture.
+These ferns like warmth, humidity, and moisture.

 Soil & water: Moist, rich, and loamy does it.

-On the weekends: She’s always cheerful with tropical light green fronds, resembling banana leaves.
-She’s good at limbo, but don’t touch her new fronds while she’s growing.
+On the weekends: Plants are always cheerful with tropical light green fronds, resembling banana leaves.
+They are good at limbo, but don’t touch their new fronds while growing.

 4. Kumquat tree *BF if you follow the rules

 Light likes: Super bright light, even direct sunlight if possible.
-She enjoys the patio too.
+It enjoys the patio too.

 Soil & water: Regular watering with excellent drainage.

-On the weekends: This happy-go-lucky babe can be seen showing off dozens of bright little orange fruits.
-She’s good at inspiring new jam and preserves recipes!
+On the weekends: This happy-go-lucky beauty can be seen showing off dozens of bright little orange fruits.
+Plants are good at inspiring new jam and preserves recipes!

 5. Swiss cheese plant (Monstera deliciosa) *BF+